Mala1180/PPS-22-satify/doc/report/2-requirements.md

 The solution is the result of the solving process, composed by:

 - **Result**: represents the effective satisfiability (SAT or UNSAT).
-- **Assignments**: collects all the assignments of the variables that make the expression satisfiable.
+- **Assignments**: collects the assignments of the variables that make the expression satisfiable.
+- **Status**: indicates if Assignments contains all the satisfiable assignments, or just some of them.

 ### Problem

 This entity represents the main SAT problem examples.
-A problem is represented by a set of constraints that can be mapped to **Encodings** to easily compose the instance (which is an **Expression**).
+A problem is represented by a set of constraints which are composed togheter to form an expression.
+They are connected in such a way that there's certainty that they are all satisfied, if the solution is SAT.

 ## Functional requirements

 1. ### User requirements
     1. The user can insert in input a logical expression through the use of a DSL.
-    2. The user can see a help section that explains how to use the DSL.
-    3. The user cannot use DSL keywords as variable names.
-    4. The user can use SAT encodings through the DSL (at most, at least, exactly).
-    5. The user can import a logical expression from a text file in DIMACS format.
-    6. The user can visit a section where it is possible to select some main examples of SAT problem to solve.
-    7. The user has to parameterize the problem selected.
-    8. The user can convert the logical expression in CNF and see the transformed formula.
+    2. The user can convert the logical expression in CNF and see the transformed formula.
-    9. The user can export the CNF to a text file in DIMACS format.
-    10. The user can solve an instance and get if it is SAT or UNSAT, given a logical expression in input.
+    3. The user can solve an instance and get if it is SAT or UNSAT, given a logical expression in input.
-    11. The user can get all the satisfiable variables assignments at once if the instance is SAT.
+    4. The user can get all the satisfiable variables assignments at once if the instance is SAT.
-    12. The user can get one satisfiable variables assignment at a time if the instance is SAT, continuing to get them as long as there is some.
+    5. The user can get one satisfiable variables assignment at a time if the instance is SAT, continuing to get them as long as there is some.
+    6. The user can visit a section where it is possible to select some main examples of SAT problem to solve: NQueens, Graph Coloring, Nurse Scheduling problems.
+    7. The user has to parameterize the problem selected and can solve it, by getting one satisfiable assignment at a time, as long as there is some.
+    8. The user can use SAT encodings through the DSL (at most, at least, exactly).
+    9. The user can see a help section that explains how to use the DSL.
+    10. The user cannot use DSL keywords as variable names.
+    11. The user can import a logical expression from a text file in DIMACS format.
+    12. The user can export the CNF to a text file in DIMACS format.
     13. The user can see the time spent by the search algorithm to solve the instance.
-    14. The user can see the time spent by the Tseitin transformation algorithm to convert the instance.
+    14. The user can see the time spent by the CNF transformation algorithm to convert the instance.

 2. ### System requirements
     1. The system preprocesses the expression given in input checking its correctness.
     2. The system transforms the input into the corresponding data structure through the Internal DSL.
     3. The system applies the Tseitin transformation to the expression obtaining the CNF.
     4. The system applies the DPLL algorithm with CNF as input.
-The DPLL algorithm works only with CNF expressions.
+It collects either all the assignments of the solution or one assignment at a time by request.
     5. The system measures the time spent by the Tseitin Transformation algorithm to convert and the DPLL algorithm to solve it (in nanoseconds).
-    6. The system collects all the assignments of the solution.
-    7. The system can also only convert the expression in CNF simply applying the Tseitin transformation.
+    6. The system can also only convert the expression in CNF simply applying the Tseitin transformation.
-    8. A file imported must be a text file containing the input in DIMACS format.
+    7. A file imported must be a text file containing the input in DIMACS format.
-    9. When a file is imported, the system parses the file and converts the expression into DSL format, filling the input area.
+    8. When a file is imported, the system parses the file and converts the expression into DSL format, filling the input area.
-    10. When a problem is selected, the system creates the corresponding expression based on the parameters inserted by the user, then follows the solving process.
+    9. When a problem is selected, the system creates the corresponding expression based on the parameters inserted by the user, then follows the solving process.

 3. ## Non-functional requirements